Homeowners Insurance

 4. HO-4

-The HO-4 insurance policy covers the building or structure of the home and its contents like furniture and appliances.
+The HO-4 insurance policy — commonly known as renters’ insurance — covers the building or structure of the home and its contents like furniture and appliances.
 The policy also covers personal effects lost from within your home, such as jewelry, artwork, garden tools, etc. It also protects against earthquakes, windstorms, and hail damage.
 In addition, it also covers any damage caused to your home by theft, vandalism, fire, and other perils.
+According to Policygenius, the average HO-4 renters’ insurance policy costs approximately $148 per year, making it one of the most affordable forms of residential coverage available.

 5. HO-5